RistoAarnioToivanen/adaptive-sleep-support-ecosystem/README.md

 ### Independent Measurement of Device Behavior
 Measurement is performed on the stimulation device itself or its physical output, rather than on the human body.
+Accordingly, no physiological sensing is performed by the stimulation device.

 ### Human Sleep Experience
 The effects of stimulation as experienced by the user, including subjective sleep quality and objective sleep-related outcomes.

 ### Sleep Outcome Data
 Sleep results are obtained from external sources, including but not limited to:
-- third-party sleep tracking devices,
+- third-party sleep tracking devices or wearable sensors,
-- user-reported experience and feedback.
+- user-reported experience and feedback,

+Use of such external data sources is optional and independent of the stimulation device.

 ### Analysis and Parameter Update Process
 Sleep outcomes are analyzed in relation to previously applied stimulation parameters, enabling modification of parameters for future sleep sessions.